patternfly/patternfly-org/packages/patternfly-4/content/design-guidelines/usage-and-behavior/forms/design.md

 ![Required field image](img/required-field.png)

-When all fields on a form are required, include a message at the top of the form that indicates whether all fields are required or optional.
+If **all fields** on a form are required, do not use an asterisk for every field.
+Instead, provide a message at the top of the form stating, "All fields are required."
+If all field are optional, the message should state, "All fields are optional."

 ![All required](img/all-required.png)